-Within your developmental journey essay you need to present an account of your own integrated approach and justify your practice in terms of professional standards, theoretical perspectives, your own value base and self-knowledge of who you are.
+Within your developmental journey essay, you need to present an account of your own integrated approach and justify your practice in terms of professional standards, theoretical perspectives, your own value base and self-knowledge of who you are.
+You are encouraged to refer to (and can add direct quotes from) aspects of your learning diary and/or video/audio clips in this essay.